RobertElder/CS452/io/project2/readme.rst

 gf TRAIN
     Like ``go``, however, this make the train go forever by running ``go`` in an continuous loop.

+num TRAINS
+    Set the number of trains to be used.

+paint
+    Causes the interface to redraw itself.

+rt
+    Resets the train system by stopping the trains, clearing reservations, and clearing train engine states.

+rps
+    Runs Rock Paper Scissors program.

-Pressing 'z' will cause the program to dump out a list of tasks information and statistics.
+Pressing 'CTRL+Z' will cause the program to dump out a list of tasks information and statistics.
 This is considered a debug operation, and as such it can cause future instability in the program.

+Pressing CTRL+C will cause the program to exit immediately without shutting down the tasks.

 Description